 Over the past year, we’ve listened closely to our charity partners and reflected on our practices and on how we can ensure our funding is more impactful, equitable and responsive.

 The result is a new chapter in our grant making.
 From January 2026 we will be moving to quarterly calls for applications, with two calls for each of our five main funding themes annually.
+To find out more and to see our quarterly application window dates please click below.

 Read more

-Applicant and Grantee Support
+Applicant and grantee support

 How we select our charities